Vietnam.vn - Nền tảng quảng bá Việt Nam

 The General Secretary said that if there is not enough electricity for production, many large investors may consider not entering or withdrawing from Vietnam.
 Emphasizing that time cannot wait, the General Secretary directed that the Electricity Law must be drastically revised to meet practical requirements.

-The General Secretary's instructions demonstrated high political determination, looking directly at economic and social bottlenecks to remove them by the leaders of our Party and State.
+The General Secretary's instructions have demonstrated high political determination, looking directly at economic and social bottlenecks to remove them by the leaders of our Party and State.

 To the electric formula for development